The characters of the 2005 Disney superhero film Sky High.

 - Ambiguously Human: According to her profile◊, she was the one who created the Grand Canyon.
 Either this means the Grand Canyon in this universe was created very recently by Principal Powers, or her powers give her the Longevity Treatment, or she's Not Quite Human.
 Her power being named "Astro Comet" might hint at the fact that the latter is correct.

-- Big Good: As the highest-ranked teacher in the story, though she doesn't really do much.
+- Big Good: As the highest-ranked teacher in the story, though she doesn't really play large role in the flim.

 - Casting Gag: Lynda Carter is best known for playing Wonder Woman in the 1970s TV series.

 - More Expendable Than You: She gets Pacified at the climax because she wants to get the kids out of the gym first.